allegro/allegro.tech/_posts/2014-12-19-Designing-RESTful-API.md

 layout: post
 title: Designing RESTful API
 author: przemyslaw.debek
-tags: [tech,rest, restful, api, http, hateoas, microservices]
+tags: [rest, restful, api, http, hateoas, microservices]
 ---
 In distributed environments it is crucial to have a common, standardized language which services can use to exchange information between each other.
 At Allegro, to meet this goal, we’ve chosen the REST architecture.